rayksm/2024RLFinal/README.md

 --------
 Reinforcement learning for logic synthesis.

 This is the source codes for 2024 fall NTU RL course.
-Our group is "一塊陶土" The authors include [Keren Zhu](https://krz.engineer), Mingjie Liu, Hao Chen, Zheng Zhao and David Z. Pan.
+Our group is "一塊陶土".
+The authors include Ting-Jui Yao, Ren-Hau Shiue, Tzu-Chun Tu and Mu-Yao Chung.

 --------
 # Prerequsites